 The past decade has not been kind to the people of Venezuela, either.
 The Maduro regime has caused extreme poverty and violence to become rampant throughout the country.
 That’s why Carlos co-sponsored legislation urging Congress to grant Venezuelan refugees Temporary Protected Status as well.
 He also co-sponsored a bill urging Congress to increase humanitarian aid to the country while holding the Maduro regime more accountable.

-Standardized testing fairness for English Language Learners
+Standardized Testing Fairness for English Language Learners

 Approximately 265,000 Florida public school students are still learning to speak English, many of them immigrants.
 These students are consistently denied the opportunity to take standardized tests in their native language by the Florida Department of Education.
-Their has always been to learn English, but forcing them to take high-stakes examinations in a language they do not understand is unfair and counterproductive to the student's academic progress.
-That's why Carlos co-sponsored bipartisan legislation in 2020 to allow English language learners the opportunity to take standardized tests in their native language and he will continue to reach across the aisle to build momentum behind passage of this important legislation.
+There have always been incentives to learn English, but forcing them to take high-stakes examinations in a language they do not understand is unfair and counterproductive to the student’s academic progress.
+That’s why Carlos co-sponsored bipartisan legislation in 2020 to allow English language learners the opportunity to take standardized tests in their native language and he will continue to reach across the aisle to build momentum behind passage of this important legislation.